 Earlier this year, the World Wide Web Consortium (W3C) formally promoted WebAuthn (short for Web Authentication) API to the title of Official Web Standard for identification.
 The goal of WebAuthn is to replace the use of traditional username/password combination in web environments by allowing web pages to communicate directly with devices used for identification.
 Identification methods supported by WebAuthn are for example USB FIDO-keys and biometric identification methods such as fingerprint identification.
 Most web browsers, including Chrome, Firefox, Edge and Safari, are already supporting the WebAuthn API and the rest will follow soon.

-WebAuthn makes identification much more user friendly – the process only takes a couple of seconds and the user doesn’t have to type in usernames or passwords.
+WebAuthn makes identification much more user-friendly – the process only takes a couple of seconds and the user doesn’t have to type in usernames or passwords.
 The level of security is also on a totally different level than with the traditional username/password combination: WebAuthn utilizes asymmetric Public/Private Key technology, which means that the user does not hand over his identification information directly to the service in question at any point.
 This greatly increases security against data breaches and phishing, which have been on the rise for the past couple of years.

 Bluugo’s Tracking Cloud™ platform supports the WebAuthn API, making logging in to the service fast, easy and secure utilizing fingerprint identification.
-The benefits of fingerprint login are highlighted especially when Tracking Cloud™ is used with mobile devices – field personnel can easily log in to the system without having to type usernames or passwords, which can be very frustrating with the small keypads of smart phones.
+The benefits of fingerprint login are highlighted especially when Tracking Cloud™ is used with mobile devices – field personnel can easily log in to the system without having to type usernames or passwords, which can be very frustrating with the small keypads of smartphones.
 In order to avoid having to type in their usernames and passwords repeatedly, people are often tempted to save their credentials on the smart phone’s memory.
-This is a bad practice which can lead to serious security hazards in case the device is lost.
+This is a bad practice that can lead to serious security hazards in case the device is lost.
 With WebAuthn Fingerprint Identification, logging in to Tracking Cloud™ only takes a few seconds while making unauthorized use extremely difficult.

 Want To Know More?